datawhores/OF-Scraper/README.md

 This is a fork of onlyfans-scraper with additional features and fixes

+# What should work
+- scraping options like downloading content,unliking, and liking post

+other options might not work currently.
+If your auth is not correct, then the latest version will force a proper configuration

+# Notes

 Note the guide is still a little incomplete, so it might not be up to date with the changes I made I hope to go through it and make the necessary changes soon.